viyadb/website/docs/usage.md

  * name - Table name
  * dimensions - List of [dimension descriptors](#dimensions)
  * metrics - List of [metric descriptors](#metrics)
+ * watch - Optional configuration that enables watching directory for new files, and loading them automatically.

 To create a table, issue the following command: